 - Use porcelain polish to give your sink a good shine once in a while.
 The polish can be easily applied by following the manufacturer’s instructions to the letter.

 - Rub some scented oil on the sink.
 The oil will not only give your kitchen a pleasant smell but will also prevent stains from sticking on the porcelain.

-- Replace your porcelain kitchen sink once the color has faded or it has served you for a couple of years.
+- Replace your porcelain kitchen sink once the colour has faded or it has served you for a couple of years.
 Old kitchen sinks make your kitchen look unattractive.